alenzhao/bugbase/README.md

 -	Determine which threshold to set for each microbiome phenotype
 -	Deterimine the proportion of each microbiome with a given phenotype
 -	Plot the proportions of the microbiome with a given phenotype
--	Statistical analyze those phenotype proportions (Mann Whitney U Test) according the treatment groups specified
+-	Statistically analyze the microbiome phenotype proportions (Mann Whitney U Test) according the treatment groups specified

 <dl>